President John F. Kennedy's Economic Policies

 Kennedy did this by pumping billions into the economy right away.
 He didn't need Congressional approval.
 He merely directed federal agencies to move their budgeted spending forward as quickly as possible.
 In this way, JFK dumped a billion dollars in state highway aid funds into circulation.
 He accelerated payment of farm price supports, tax refunds, and GI life insurance dividends.
 He created a Food Stamp program and expanded Employment Offices.

-Between 1961-1963, Kennedy added $23 billion to the national debt.
+Between 1961 and 1963, Kennedy added $23 billion to the national debt.
 It was a moderate 8 percent increase to the $289 billion debt level at the end of Eisenhower's last budget.
 His deficit spending ended the recession and contributed to an expansion that lasted until 1970.
 It didn't add much to the U.S. debt when compared to other presidents.

 In addition to spending, JFK also advocated tax cuts.
 In his address to the Economic Club of New York in December 1962, he discussed spending more on education.
 He would also expand research and development and cut taxes.
 At that time the income tax rate was 91 percent, which he wanted to lower to 65 percent.